- What are retainers?

 Working with multiple entities

 Retainers cannot be shared between entities.
-If you want to convert a one-off project into a retainer, you have to untick the Shared between entities box first.
+If you want to convert a one-off project into a retainer, you must first untick the Shared between entities box.

 Working with several quotes